JuHwiSang/xssunrin/README.md

 Made by. team 1321

-Warning: The program is under development.
+The program is under development.
 You probably don't understand the program.
 It is very inefficient.

 Developed on Windows.